qurle/swap-variables/readme.md

 ## Known limitations

 -   If you modified external libraries, reload file to apply changes.
--   Plugin can't swap styles.
-API for styles is very poor.
+-   Plugin doesn't swap styles.
 Use [Swap Libraries](https://help.figma.com/hc/en-us/articles/4404856784663-Swap-style-and-component-libraries) instead.
--   Plugin can't swap variable in text with mixed fills.
-Do it manually instead.
--   Plugin can't swap gradients and strokes in section.
+-   Plugin can't swap strokes in section.
 That’s not supported by Figma API yet.
 Do it manually instead.
 -   It may take some time to parse and swap variables when there're to many nodes or variables.
 Take a break and make some tea.
 -   Scoped variables was not tested.